Store Symbolic Links in JFrog Artifactory

 πŸ“˜

 By default, --symlinks is false.
-Omitting this flag uploads the file the symlink points to, not the symlink itself.
+When you omit this flag, the CLI uploads the file the symlink points to, not the symlink itself.

 πŸ“˜

-When uploading with an absolute source path, the CLI preserves the full directory structure inside the target repository path.
+When you upload with an absolute source path, the CLI preserves the full directory structure inside the target repository path.
 Use --flat=true to upload only the file without the intermediate directories.

 1. Run: